catink123/catink123.github.io/controls/README.md

 # kshr-ctrls CSS library
-*kshr-ctrls* is a CSS library that adds a colorable style to UI elements such as buttons, textboxes, sliders and progress bars.
+*kshr-ctrls* is a CSS library that adds a colorable style to UI elements.

 ## Includes
 * Buttons: